flack/midgard-portable/README.md

  - Entities in Doctrine can only share the same table if there is a discriminator column which tells them apart.
    Currently, midgard-portable works around this by only registering one of the colliding classes which contains all properties of all affected classes.
-The others are then converted into empty child classes.
-This means that if you have e.g. ``midgard_person`` and ``org_openpsa_person`` schemas, you only get one entity class containing the properties of both classes, and an otherwise empty class extending it.
-Which class becomes an entity depends on the order the files are read, so for all practical purposes, it's random right now
+The others are then converted into aliases.
+This means that if you have e.g. ``midgard_person`` and ``org_openpsa_person`` schemas, you only get one entity class containing the properties of both classes, and an a class alias for the second name.
+Which class becomes the actual class depends on the order the files are read, so for all practical purposes, it's random right now

  - Links to non-ID fields are not supported in Doctrine.
 So any GUID-based links are currently not working, but a workaround for this will get implemented eventually